 - Summer Seminar and online courses, Institute of Buddhist Studies, 2001, 2004

 - Executive Leadership Seminars, (Menninger, 1999; Aspen Institute, 1990; University of Colorado, 1989)

-Inspired by spending time in Indonesia offering talks there to non-profits (Yayasans) as well as leading mindfulness classes and providing counseling in the Kerobokan Prison, she is exploring ways to provide support loved ones to those incarcerated.
-She is planning the publication of her book, Tearing Down Walls.
+Carol spent time in Indonesia offering talks to non-profits (Yayasans), leading mindfulness classes, and providing counseling in the Kerobokan Prison.
+She is exploring ways to provide support to loved ones of those incarcerated.
+Carol is planning the publication of her book, Tearing Down Walls.